 Reading bedtime stories with children has so many positive benefits for both adults and children alike.
 But having meaningful conversations about the stories takes those benefits a step further.
 Engaging in deep, meaningful conversations about the stories message and what we can take away from the story can boost a child's ability to analyze and synthesize what they read and apply it to other areas of their lives.
 These connections help build areas in both their academic and interpersonal relationships with others, providing boosts in their confidence, self-esteem and intrinsic motivation.
 All from a shared story!
 So, enjoy the story below and then have an open dialogue using our discussion questions as a starting point to open up conversations that will build communication and engage the children in your life.

 The first story in the "Read with Me" series is "The Ugly Duckling":

-A Bedtime Story of Acceptance and Self-Awareness.
-A Mama Duck is proud when her six ducklings hatch from their eggs.
-But one duckling does not look like the others?
-Is he truly an Ugly Duckling?
+A Mama Duck is proud when her ducklings hatch, but one does not look like the others.

 Activate the child's prior knowledge by discussing if the child is familiar with the story.
 What do they know?
 What do they want to know?
 What comes to mind when they think of an "ugly duckling"?